XaelGa/Final_Fantasy_VII_Menu/README.md

 - Maintain the time with local Storage.

 ## Requeriments
-- Just maintin the folder structure.
+- Just maintain the folder structure.

 ## Links to other proyects